Foodopoly: Now in Softcover!

 About the Author

-Wenonah Hauter is the Executive Director of Food & Water Watch.
+Wenonah Hauter is the Executive Director and founder of Food & Water Watch.
 She has worked extensively on food, water, energy, and environmental issues at the national, state and local level.
 Her book Foodopoly: The Battle Over the Future of Food and Farming in America examines the corporate consolidation and control over our food system and what it means for farmers and consumers.

 When she was 11, Wenonah’s father bought a hardscrabble farm in the Bull Run Mountains of Virginia.
 There she developed an appreciation for what it really means to grow food — she picked potato bugs, plucked chickens and chopped kindling.